 Today it was being picked up to be given as a present to my clients' daughter.
 I wonder how she would like it.

-Today I also brought Billy 2 (I made two paintings of this 'famous' dog) back to their owners.
+Today I also brought Billy 2 (I made two paintings of this 'famous'

 So I said goodbye to two paintings, it sounds easy but it is a bit painful.
 Would they be hanging in the right context?
 Would they be treated right?
 Would I see them again?
 This last one is the more important question.
 Because no matter how good a reproduction can be, you can forget the actual brush stroke and the real effect of the colors.